 Employment.
-Total employment increased to 124,310 in 2012 (2,920 from 2011) while unemployment was at 7.8%.
-The service-providing sector gained 1,900 jobs in 2012.
-Kitsap County's strongest economic asset continues to be its availability of a well-trained, highly motivated workforce.
-The unemployment rate decreased by 1% from 2011.
+Total employment increased to 129,782 in 2013 (+5,472 from 2012) while unemployment was at 6.4%.
+All employment categories experienced increases in 2013.
+Kitsap County's strongest economic asset is the availability of a well-trained, highly motivated workforce.
+The unemployment rate decreased by 1.2% from 2012.
 The strong work ethic of a labor pool associated with military employment continues to attract attention from national employers.
-With the addition of well-qualified students from Olympic College and private training institutes, the County remains a desirable location for prospective employers.